weikailin/cs3120-toc/0-syllabus.md

 That includes (but not limited to) solving challenge problems in problem sets, reporting bugs in the course materials, and participating in class.
 We will clearly make the bonus points in problems, but in some cases, it is up to the instructor's discretion.
+In general, the staff reserve the right to "bump up" the grades.

 ## Honor Expectations